justleviackermann/credit_card_fraud_detection/README.md

+⚠️Creating a virtual environment is recommended

-1)use "pip install -r ./requirements.txt" in your command line to download the dependencies and start running the file in your notebook
+1)use "pip install -r ./requirements.txt" in your command line to download the dependencies and start running the file